arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/voice-recognition-cyberon/content.md

 #include "CybLicense_<id>.h" -> #include "CybLicense_<newId>.h"

 ```

+Upload the sketch to your board, and you will have unlocked all the limitations from the trial version.

 <!--
 ### Create The Sketch

 -EXPLANATION OF THE SKETCH PENDING HERE (TODO)-
+The IDs of the words on the table are collected on the info.txt so you will have them already saved, these are used to know which command has been said by the user on the application.
 #### Full Sketch

 ```cpp